Joseph von Fraunhofer

 Joseph Ritter von Fraunhofer (/ˈfraʊnˌhoʊfər/; [ˈfraʊnˌhoːfɐ]; 6 March 1787 – 7 June 1826) was a German physicist and optical lens manufacturer.
 He made optical glass, an achromatic telescope, and objective lenses.
-He also invented the spectroscope and developed diffraction grating.
+He developed diffraction grating and also invented the spectroscope.
 In 1814, he discovered and studied the dark absorption lines in the spectrum of the sun now known as Fraunhofer lines.

 The German research organization Fraunhofer Society, which is Europe's biggest Society for the advancement of applied research, is named after him.
+Fraunhofer lines are used in astronomy to determine the composition of celestial bodies.
+His epitaph reads Aproximavit sidera, Latin for 'He brought closer the stars.'

 Biography

 Joseph Fraunhofer was the 11th child, born into a Roman Catholic family in Straubing, in the Electorate of Bavaria, to Franz Xaver Fraunhofer and Maria Anna Fröhlich.
+His father and paternal grandfather Johann Michael had been master glassmakers in Straubing.
+Fröhlich's family also came from a lineage of glassmakers going back to the 16th century.
 He was orphaned at the age of 11 and started working as an apprentice to a harsh glassmaker named Philipp Anton Weichelsberger.
 In 1801, the workshop in which he was working collapsed, and he was buried in the rubble.
 The rescue operation was led by Prince-Elector Maximilian Joseph.
 The prince entered Fraunhofer's life, providing him with books and forcing his employer to allow the young Fraunhofer time to study.

-Joseph Utzschneider was also at the site of the disaster, and would also become a benefactor to Fraunhofer.
+Joseph Utzschneider, a privy councilor, was also at the site of the disaster, and would also become a benefactor to Fraunhofer.
 With the money given to him by the prince upon his rescue and the support he received from Utzschneider, Fraunhofer was able to continue his education alongside his practical training.
 In 1806, Utzschneider and Georg von Reichenbach brought Fraunhofer into their Institute at Benediktbeuern, a secularised Benedictine monastery devoted to glassmaking.
 There he discovered how to make fine optical glass and invented precise methods for measuring optical dispersion.